 Purchased popular make-plastic-tunnel-living-quarter starter kit, caught him again and placed open trap inside and retreated.
 Little man (for man he clearly was) eventually came out and delighted us with dragging paper towels into garish green plastic dwelling.
 And there he stayed apparently happy.
 'We should put the trap down again' my partner sensibly said.
 It hadn't occured to me there'd be more.
 We caught another boy.
 Assuming they must know each other we put him in same residence (Habitrail, there I've said it).
 Much emergency grooming and greeting entailed and I am happy they are not going to kill each other; we assume brothers.
 Their names are Harry (Houdini escape artist) and by natural extension, Wills, who was a little bit slower.

-Mum to rattie boys Charlie and Bosley and wild boy mouse Wills.
+Mum to rattie boys Charlie and Bosley.